zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 The parent pass `user` and `setUser` to userList. the user is used to retrieve `id` While I just pass `user` to userList, and id is tracked as a individual state Both approach works well.

+# In useEffect, using custom function will cause repeatedly operation

+This time, I use a user defined funtion as dependency in the useEffect, which is not like updater or dispatcher, it will cause the useEffect be called repeatedly.

+Try to use fiddler or see the Chrome's developer console, will see the useEffect be called endless...